 What Happens Next?

 A ‘general approach’ was agreed on by EU ministers who met for negotiations in Brussels on Monday 22 May 2023, which formalises a negotiation position for the Council of the EU.
-European Parliament will now look to adopt a position on the issue, setting up negotiations for a final directive.
-The rules will only come into force once negotiations between the two are successfully closed.
+Following the EU Parliament’s majority vote in favour of the the new ecodesign framework on 12 July 2023, talks will now begin with national governments on the final form of the law.

 Read More About The EU’s New Fast Fashion Laws